rosethorn365/medication_reminder/README.md

      - Dropdown for units:
        - mg, g, mcg, mL, L, IU, tablets, capsules, drops, puffs, patches, suppositories, injections, sprays, teaspoons, tablespoons
   3. **How to take the medicine** (dropdown menu):
-     - By mouth, Injection, On the skin, Breathing in, Under the tongue, In the bottom, In the vagina, On the skin patch, Into the vein, Into the muscle, Under the skin, Inside the cheek, In the nose, In the eye, In the ear
+     - By mouth, Injection, On the skin, Breathing in, Under the tongue, On the skin patch, Into the vein, Into the muscle, Under the skin, Inside the cheek, In the nose, In the eye, In the ear
   4. **Special Instructions** (textarea)
   5. **Time to take medicine** (time input)
 - **Buttons**:
   - **Save Reminder** – left side, styled in green or blue
   - **Clear Form** – right side, styled in orange or red to avoid confusion

----

 #### Saved Reminders (Right Box)